dsc-courses/dsc106-2025-wi/projects/project2.md

 For the deceptive visualization, misleading strategies are fine but outright lying is not.
 For example, sketchy, unreliable or untrustworthy input datasets are discouraged, but misleading omission, filtering, or transformation of trustworthy data records is fine. **Deliberate lies in the title, axes, labels, or annotations is discouraged**, but technically true/relevant but otherwise misleading text in the visualization is fine.

-For both visualization designs, start by choosing a question you would like to answer.
-Design your visualization to answer that question either correctly (for the earnest visualization) or incorrectly (for the deceptive visualization).
-You may choose to address a different question with each visualization.
-Be sure to document the question as part of the visualization design (e.g., title, subtitle, or caption) and in your assignment write-up.
+Try to go for more subtle deceptions in order to confuse your viewers.
 As a brief example of subtle vs obvious deception, consider the images below:

 <figure markdown="1">

 ![](project2_images/obvious.png)

 <figcaption>
-An obvious deception that makes use of a truncated axis to exaggerate the result of the data.
+An obvious deception: The "wrong"/deceptive image makes use of a truncated axis to exaggerate the result of the data in comparison to the "right"/earnest image.
 </figcaption>

 </figure>